By Jan Bryan, EdD, Vice President, National Education Officer

 A good coach to minimize the risk

 Personalized goals build the love of reading and help students develop a growth mindset.
 Goals are more effective in motivating students when they’re specific—more than simply “earn points” or “score this well.”
 Goals help students understand why reading at their level is a really, really good idea.
 They build vocabulary and prior knowledge.
-They get to talk to people about their goals and the cool stuff they are reading.
+Students get to talk to people about their goals and the cool stuff they are reading.

 Points and scores are a way to track great reading—they are neither the purpose for, nor the joy of, reading.
 However, they do play a significant role in making reading improvement specific and visible.
 “Visibility” is big in motivation.
-That’s why our progress sites in Renaissance Accelerated Reader 360® are so important.
+That’s why our progress pages in Renaissance Accelerated Reader 360® are so important.

-The teacher/student relationships can really blossom when a teacher shows enthusiasm about what students are reading, and guides students to stretch their zone, perhaps by suggesting a slightly harder book about a topic the student loves.
+Teacher/student relationships can really blossom when a teacher shows enthusiasm about what students are reading, and guides students to stretch their comfort zone, perhaps by suggesting a slightly harder book about a topic the student loves.
 Even the most motivated students need to sustain their drive and work just outside their comfort zone.
 Did you know that when left to make their own choices, young readers (K–2) most often select nonfiction books?
 So, let them select nonfiction that may be a bit outside of their comfort zone.

 Practice takes a good coach.
 Data help every teacher become a great reading coach—the reading buddy (because remember, reading is a social enterprise).
-Strengthen the student and teacher partnership by using data to monitor what students are doing in the name of reading and using that data to make sure they are on a good path—to learn to read to build vocabulary, prior knowledge, and the love of reading.
+Strengthen the student and teacher partnership by using data to monitor what students are doing in the name of reading and using that data to make sure they are on a good path—to learn to read in order to build vocabulary, background knowledge, and the love of reading.

-When teachers visit with students about what they are reading and track their reading data, they can minimize risks, including the risk of not reading 30+ minutes per day, or the risk of reading books too far outside the Zone of Proximal Development (ZPD), or the risk of reading for points rather than pleasure.
+When teachers talk with students about what they are reading and track their reading data, they can minimize risks, including the risk of not reading 30+ minutes per day, or the risk of reading books too far outside the Zone of Proximal Development (ZPD), or the risk of reading for points rather than pleasure.
 Some questions a reading coach might ask: Are you reading at your just-right level?
 Are you reading this book because it interests you or because you just want the points?
 Did you understand what you read?
 What was the best part?
 What surprised you?

 Interest is the number one motivator.
 There is a lot of great work on motivation.
-I go to Guthrie and Davis who state that motivation to read is multidimensional.
+I go to Guthrie and Davis (1997), who state that motivation to read is multidimensional.
 Students are motivated to read when they have an abundant supply of books available, have some degree of autonomy in what they will read, and get to read just for fun and just from their own interests.
 I also like going to the literature on motivation.
-There is a great study from Texas A&M University (see Xiang, P., Chen, and A. Bruene, M., 2005) that looked at intrinsic/extrinsic motivation among fourth graders.
-Like Guthrie and Davis (1997), the researchers found that “interest” trumped all other means of motivation.
+There is a great study from Texas A&M University (see Xiang, P., Chen, A., and Bruene, M., 2005) that looked at intrinsic/extrinsic motivation among fourth graders.
+Like Guthrie and Davis, the researchers found that “interest” trumped all other means of motivation.
 Let students read what’s interesting to them, and read they will.

 Motivation works best when it focuses on the task rather than on the ego.